Cell biology

-Cell biology (also cellular biology or cytology) is a branch of biology that studies the structure, function, and behavior of cells.
-All living organisms are made of cells.
-A cell is the basic unit of life that is responsible for the living and functioning of organisms.
-Cell biology is the study of structural and functional units of cells.
-Cell biology encompasses both prokaryotic and eukaryotic cells and has many subtopics which may include the study of cell metabolism, cell communication, cell cycle, biochemistry, and cell composition.
-The study of cells is performed using several microscopy techniques, cell culture, and cell fractionation.
-These have allowed for and are currently being used for discoveries and research pertaining to how cells function, ultimately giving insight into understanding larger organisms.
-Knowing the components of cells and how cells work is fundamental to all biological sciences while also being essential for research in biomedical fields such as cancer, and other diseases.
+Cell biology, cellular biology, or cytology, is the branch of biology that studies the structure, function, and behavior of the cells.
+All organisms are made of cells.
+A cell is the basic unit of life that is responsible for the living and functioning of an organism.
+Cell biology encompasses both prokaryotic and eukaryotic cells, with subtopics including the study of cell metabolism, cell communication, cell cycle, biochemistry, and cell composition.

+The study of cells is performed using microscopy techniques, cell culture, and cell fractionation.
+These are used for research into how cells function, which ultimately gives insight into larger organisms.
+Knowing the components of cells and how cells work is fundamental to all biological sciences and is essential for research in biomedical fields such as cancer, and other diseases.
 Research in cell biology is interconnected to other fields such as genetics, molecular genetics, molecular biology, medical microbiology, immunology, and cytochemistry.

 History

-Cells were first seen in 17th century Europe with the invention of the compound microscope.
-In 1665, Robert Hooke termed the building block of all living organisms as "cells" (published in Micrographia) after looking at a piece of cork and observing a cell-like structure, however, the cells were dead and gave no indication to the actual overall components of a cell.
+Cells were first seen in 17th-century Europe with the invention of the compound microscope.
+In 1665, Robert Hooke referred to the building blocks of all living organisms as "cells" (published in Micrographia) after looking at a piece of cork and observing a structure reminiscent of monastic cells; however, the cells were dead.
+They gave no indication to the actual overall components of a cell.
 A few years later, in 1674, Anton Van Leeuwenhoek was the first to analyze live cells in his examination of algae.
-All of this preceded the cell theory which states that all living things are made up of cells and that cells are the functional and structural unit of organisms.
-This was ultimately concluded by plant scientist, Matthias Schleiden and animal scientist Theodor Schwann in 1838, who viewed live cells in plant and animal tissue, respectively.
+Many years later, in 1831, Robert Brown discovered the nucleus.
+All of this preceded the cell theory which states that all living things are made up of cells and that cells are organisms' functional and structural units.
+This was ultimately concluded by plant scientist Matthias Schleiden and animal scientist Theodor Schwann in 1838, who viewed live cells in plant and animal tissue, respectively.
 19 years later, Rudolf Virchow further contributed to the cell theory, adding that all cells come from the division of pre-existing cells.
-Viruses are not considered in cell biology – they lack the characteristics of a living cell, and instead are studied in the microbiology subclass of virology.
+Viruses are not considered in cell biology – they lack the characteristics of a living cell and instead are studied in the microbiology subclass of virology.

 Techniques

-Cell biology research looks at different ways to culture and manipulate cells outside of a living body to further research in human anatomy and physiology, and to derive medications.The techniques by which cells are studied have evolved.
+Cell biology research looks at different ways to culture and manipulate cells outside of a living body to further research in human anatomy and physiology, and to derive medications.
+The techniques by which cells are studied have evolved.
 Due to advancements in microscopy, techniques and technology have allowed scientists to hold a better understanding of the structure and function of cells.
 Many techniques commonly used to study cell biology are listed below: